theupdateframework/taps/tap7.md

 parameters of the reference implementation.
 This is problematic due to the diversity of TUF implementations.

-This proposal describes the design of a common testing tool for TUF Specification conformance - most importantly, for testing resilience to attacks against updaters.
+This proposal describes the design of a data configuration and format for defining test cases that determine TUF compliance - most importantly, for testing resilience to attacks against updaters.

-The goals are to automate determining whether or not an updater implementation conforms to the TUF specification, to interoperate with implementations in diverse languages and environments, and to minimize the burden of such testing on implementers.
+The goals are to enable determination of whether or not an updater implementation conforms to the TUF specification, to interoperate with implementations in diverse languages and environments, and to minimize the burden of such testing on implementers.